-Science comes to the rescue, again!
+Science comes to the rescue again!
 Although, I say that a little tongue in cheek.
 More accurately, science ends up proving what small ‘t’ Taoists have known for millenniums.
-Science just needs to prove with irrefutable evidence some of these things before we can really begin to accept them.
-I don’t mean we’ve known the placebo side of milkshake per se, but rather the unreliability of thought.
-Chapter 71 echoes this: Realizing I don’t know is better; not knowing this knowing is disease.
+Science just needs to prove some matters with irrefutable evidence before we truly begin accepting them.
+I’m not referring to the placebo side of milkshake per se, but rather the unreliability of thought.
+As chapter 71 cautions, Realizing I don’t know is better; not knowing this knowing is disease.
 Science helps us be more circumspect in what we think we know.
 It helps alleviate the disease.

 The difficulty is that reality often goes against common sense (i.e. the bio-hoodwink).
 There is also the problem of not wanting to believe whatever goes against what we desire.
-It requires the impartial guns of science to take on this cognitive battle.
+It requires the impartial cannons of science to take on this cognitive battle.

-We all know the problems with perception and I-witness accounts; science has demonstrated just how iffy those can be.
+We all know the problems with perception and eyewitness accounts.
+Science has demonstrated just how iffy those can be.
 Honestly though, this is just another instance of science fixing a problem that its cohort of technology caused through clever innovation.
-In this case, finding ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant, and taste irresistible as well.
-Obesity here we come!
-Naturally then, we need ways to counterbalance the consequences of being such a brilliant species. 😉
+In this case, finding ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant, and taste irresistible.
+Voila!
+Obesity!
+Obviously, we desperately need ways to counterbalance the consequences of being such a clever species. 😉

 Here, researcher Alia Crum sums things up: